yldio/asap-hub/docs/demo-studio/FINDINGS.md

 ---

+## F-020 (P2, backlog) Structural work the architecture review called for

+Three reviewers went over the whole codebase.
+Everything they found that was a *correctness* problem is fixed and logged below.
+These are the structural ones, recorded here rather than done, because each is a refactor with no behaviour change and they are better done deliberately than in the middle of a bug-fix pass.

+- **One save model, not three.** `studio/project/useProjectEditor.ts` and the `Editor` in `pages/StudioVideo.tsx` are the same machinery written twice (debounce, single flight, 409 rebase, version ref) and they have already
+  drifted: one retries a conflict immediately, the other waits for the next autosave.
+Extract one `useVersionedSave<T>`.
+- **`pages/Home.tsx` is 963 lines and twenty pieces of state.** The seams are already visible: `useLibrarySelection`, `useLibraryDnd`, and the two delete modals as components.
+- **`pages/StudioVideo.tsx`'s `Editor` is 560 lines**, with the row-editing
+  state (`drafts`/`invalid`/`endDrafts`/`endInvalid`/`focusedKey`) wanting to be a `useChapterRows` reducer.
+- **The encode pipeline exists three times**: `encoder/finish.sh` in bash, `encoder/render.ts` in TypeScript, and `src/local-encoder.ts` again.
+The sprite grid, VTT arithmetic and poster offset must stay numerically identical across all three or a locally encoded video and a rendered one disagree about where the tiles are.
+Lift the pure parts into `@asap-hub/demo-timeline`, give `render.js` a `finish` sub-command, and delete `local-encoder.ts` now that `DockerJobRunner` covers the local path.
+- **The S3 key layout is authored in five places** (`src/storage.ts`, `ingest.sh`, `finish.sh`, `encoder/render.ts`, `encode.sh`), and
+  `storage.ts:assetProxyKey` has no callers while `ingest.sh` hardcodes the same string.
+Rename a prefix and a job breaks at runtime rather than at build.
+- **The confirm dialog and the admin table are copy-pasted three ways** (`Users.tsx`, `Invites.tsx`, `Home.tsx`) — about 150 lines deletable with no behaviour change.
+- **Every guarded write costs an extra read.** `respondWithVideo` is defined identically in two route files and re-gets the row that was just written;
+  `UpdateCommand` already supports `ReturnValues: 'ALL_NEW'`.
+- **Listing endpoints fan out unboundedly.** `videosInFolder` always uses `pages: 'all'`; `/videos/all` and `/folders/counts` each run one unbounded query per folder, and counts materialises every item to call `.length`.
+- **Three composition shapes for one resource**: `registerAssetRoutes(router)` mutates a router, `recordingsRouter()` is mounted separately at the same path, and the rest are ordinary mounts, so `/projects/:id/assets` is undiscoverable from `app.ts`.
+- **The timeline has no keyboard path.** Trimming and reordering are pointer only, and the clip and lane blocks nest real buttons inside a `div role="button"`, which is invalid for assistive technology.
+- **The inspectors ask creators to type milliseconds**, while `formatTimecode` and `parseTimecode` both already exist and `StudioVideo` already pairs them.
+  A `TimecodeField` in `fields.tsx` would fix every inspector at once.
+- **Text edits still push one undo entry per keystroke.** The gesture model added for drags (F-016) covers pointer work; the inspectors and the chapter list want the same treatment on focus and blur.

+## F-019 (P1, fixed) A screen share ended from the browser's own bar lost the take

+**Observed.** The `ended` listener on the display track only called `setStatus('finishing')`.
+Nothing stopped the recorder, nothing awaited it, nothing uploaded, and the microphone stream stayed live — while the panel disabled every control because the status said it was saving.
+Chrome's own "Stop sharing" bar is how most recordings end, so this was the common path.

+**Why it matters.** The take was unrecoverable, and a later `stop()` would throw `InvalidStateError` on an already-inactive recorder, which was then swallowed.

+**Fixed.** The track's `ended` handler runs the real stop path and hands the finished take to `onEnded`, which `useRecordingTake` wires to its upload;
+`session.finish()` resolves immediately when the recorder is already inactive;
+a refused microphone degrades to video-only instead of abandoning a shared screen with no way to stop it; and `start()` will not run twice over itself.

+## F-018 (P1, fixed) The editor took keys away from whatever was focused

+**Observed.** The shortcut listener only excluded inputs and textareas, so Space on a focused button toggled playback instead of pressing it (making the action bar keyboard-unreachable), the arrow keys fought the seek bar's own handler and moved 1100ms per press, and there was no modifier guard at all — **Cmd+S split the clip**.
+There was no undo shortcut, in an editor.

+**Fixed.** `claimsKeyboard` also stands aside for buttons, links, selects and anything with `role="slider"`; a modifier now suppresses the unmodified bindings; and Cmd/Ctrl+Z and Cmd/Ctrl+Shift+Z undo and redo.

+## F-017 (P1, fixed) The editor re-rendered everything sixty times a second

+**Observed.** `playheadMs` lives in `ProjectEditor`, so every animation frame re-rendered the whole tree.
+Only `Timeline`'s lanes were memoised.
+Per frame it re-ran `resolveChapters` (a second full layout pass, a map build, a sort and a dedupe), rebuilt the entire recorder panel tree by calling the render prop during render, and allocated a fresh selection object and a fresh empty array so nothing downstream could ever be skipped.

+**Fixed.** The chapter list, the recorder tree and the resolved selection are memoised, the empty cursor list is a module constant, and the five panels are `memo`.
+Moving the playhead into its own subscription is the next step if the timeline ever gets long enough to need it.

+## F-016 (P1, fixed) One drag filled the undo history

+**Observed.** Every pointer move dispatched a reducer action and every action recorded a history entry.
+With a limit of 100, a two-second drag produced about 120 entries: one undo stepped back a single frame of the drag, and two drags flushed everything before them out of the past.

+**Fixed.** The editor has gestures. `beginGesture`/`endGesture` bracket a drag, and inside one the first edit records a history entry while the rest replace it, so a drag is one undoable step.
+It also means one autosave rather than one per frame.

+## F-015 (P0, fixed) The last edit was dropped when the editor was left

+**Observed.** The autosave effect cleared its timer on unmount, so navigating away or closing the tab inside the 1.5s debounce discarded the edit with no flush and no warning — while `useEditLease` released the lease on `beforeunload` regardless, so the next editor opened a document quietly missing it.

+**Fixed.** `useProjectEditor` exposes `dirty` and `flush`.
+Unmount flushes (the page is still alive on an in-app navigation), `beforeunload` flushes and warns, and the export flushes before it starts so the container never renders a timeline older than what is on screen.

 ## F-014 (P1, fixed) A studio project looked like a demo stuck in encoding

 **Observed.** Creating a project writes a `Video` row straight away with `processingState: 'empty'`,